)

 Tiny home insurance FAQs

-Is insurance mandatory for a tiny house?
+Can you get insurance for a DIY tiny house?

-Does standard homeowners insurance cover tiny homes?
+Does insurance cover theft of a tiny house?

 What insurance do you need if you rent out your tiny house?